metalgsm/progmatoz-template-oauth/README.md

 - Api token with JWT
 - Security access with oAuth2
 - Native support to Keycloak
+- Simplified access control to apis using the @AllowedRoles annotation

 ## Tips
 - check oAuth infra for easy way use